 National Jewish Health Financial Assistance

-National Jewish Health’s vision is to care for all who need help paying medical bills, with no regardless of religion or ability to pay.
-They also have their own medical financial assistance program NJFAP.
+National Jewish Health’s vision is to care for all who need help paying medical bills, regardless of religion or ability to pay.
+They also have their own medical, financial assistance program, NJFAP.
 Their policy is to assist low-income and disadvantaged patients.
 After screening, approved patients will be given partial or full assistance.